-Regular full-time employees and part-time employees working at least 30 hours per week are eligible to accrue Paid Time Off (PTO).
+Regular full-time employees and part-time employees working at least 30 hours per week are eligible to accrue PTO.
 This does not apply to temporary employees.
-Employees accrue PTO for each bi-weekly pay period actually worked beginning at the start of the first pay period after completing 30 days of employment at 4 hours per week.
+Employees accrue PTO at a rate of 4 hours per week for each bi-weekly pay period actually worked beginning at the start of the first pay period after completing 30 days of employment at 4 hours per week.
 Eight (8) hours of PTO per pay period is equal to approximately 23 paid days for each year of employment, dependent upon start date of employment.
 Accrued PTO not used during each year of employment may be carried forward to the following year of employment.
 Employees may carry over no more than 240 hours of PTO not used during each year of employment.
 Hours in excess of 240 will be calculated through the last pay period prior to the anniversary date.
+Once that accrual cap is reached, no further PTO will accrue until the employee uses accrued PTO so as to bring the amount of accrued, unused PTO below the accrual cap.